hotchemi/gradle-proguard-plugin/README.md

 The gradle plugin to add proguard snippets to your proguard setting file quickly.

-> This plugin pulls the proguard snippets from the [krschultz/android-proguard-snippets](https://github.com/krschultz/android-proguard-snippets)<br/>
+> This plugin pulls the proguard information from the [krschultz/android-proguard-snippets](https://github.com/krschultz/android-proguard-snippets).<br/>
 > If you wanna add the snippets, PR to android-proguard-snippets!

 ## Download